dm4p385/gbu-blog/content/posts/totp-based-qr.md

 ## **Background**

 During college, I was part of a club responsible for building the apps and websites used during BITS Pilani’s cultural and tech fests.
-These fests are massive multi-day events packed with competitions,´ concerts, food stalls, thousands of participants, and a chaotic influx of people entering and exiting the campus.
+These fests are massive multi-day events packed with competitions, concerts, food stalls, thousands of participants, and a chaotic influx of people entering and exiting the campus.
 Managing the end-to-end participant lifecycle without tech would have been a logistical nightmare.

 So we turned everything into a digital flow: